wjaratlerdsiri/aGATK/README.md

 ## Cohort-wise multiple sequence alignment per gene:

-This step consists of consolidating each of gene sequences across multiple samples in order to generate per-gene MSA within a cohort.
-Using MAFFT v7.505 and following an installation manual (Katoh, Kuma, Toh, & Miyata, 2005), this MSA per gene is locally aligned with a corresponding reference sequence from the CCDS database for quality control and protein translation purposes in the cohort analysis in the following steps.
-The script `aGATK_mafft.py` written in Python programming languages can be run per gene in this step as follows:
+This step consists of consolidating each gene sequence across multiple samples in order to generate per-gene MSA within a cohort.
+Using MAFFT v7.505 and following an installation manual (Katoh, Kuma, Toh, & Miyata, 2005; Supplementary Information), this MSA per gene is locally aligned with a corresponding reference sequence from the CCDS database for quality control and protein translation purposes in the cohort analysis in the following steps.
+The example data can be found in the data directory (data/OR1J1_nostop.fasta) and run by replacing the MSA variable with the path to the example file.
+The script `aGATK_mafft.py` written in Python programming languages can be run per gene in this step after installing the mafft binary in the path.
+All the Python scripts can be cloned and tested with the example data, which will take a few minutes to complete.

 ```
 python aGATK_mafft.py --fasta $MSA --output $OUT